lissizza/discord-js-subtitle-bot/README.md

 - **Silence Duration**: Configures the duration of silence to end the recording.
 - **Whisper Temperature**: Configures the temperature parameter for the Whisper API.
 - **Whisper Language**: Configures the language parameter for the Whisper API.
+- **Target Language**: Configures the target language for translation.

 ## License